RedGreenBlue09/Lumia929Pkg/README.md

 ## How to Install
 1. Compile Lumia929Pkg & Copy emmc_appsboot.mbn to EFIESP
 2. Download compiled BootShim from here: [BootShim](https://drive.google.com/open?id=1kURXQ55zKRdksJDg8XCeBpt89x2tCczX)
-3. Extract, copy BootShim.efi and ShimStage2.efi to EFIESP
+3. Extract, copy BootShim.efi and ShimStage2.efi to EFIESP & Rename ShimStage2 to Stage2
 4. Go to MainOS:\EFIESP\Windows\System32\Boot
 5. Rename resetphone.efi to something
 6. Copy BootShim.efi to this folder and rename to resetphone.efi